logicalclocks/hopsworks/README.md

 <a href=""><img src="hopsworks-web/yo/app/images/hopsworks-e2e-ml.png" align="center"></a>

 HopsML is our framework for writing end-to-end machine learning workflows in Python.
-We support Airflow to orchestrate workflows with: ETL in PySpark or TensorFlow, a Feature Store, AutoML hyperparameter optimization techniques over many hosts and GPUs in Keras/TensorFlow/PyTorch, in addition to distributed training such as Collective AllReduce.
+We support Airflow to orchestrate workflows with: ETL in PySpark or TensorFlow, a Feature Store, AutoML hyperparameter optimization techniques over many hosts and GPUs in Keras/TensorFlow/PyTorch, in addition to distributed training such as MultiWorkerMirroredStrategy.

 Jupyter notebooks can be used to write all parts of the pipeline, and TensorBoard to visualize experiment results during and after training.
 Models can be deployed in Kubernetes (built-in or external) and monitored in production using Kafka/Spark-Streaming.
 For more information see the [docs](https://hopsworks.readthedocs.io/en/latest/hopsml/hopsML.html).